UI 39x9x7 [BA] - badge holder

 - Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in many variants of shapes or sizes, which amplifies their universality in usage.

-- Key role in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in modern technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: